standup-raven/standup-raven/docs/code_of_conduct.md

 ### Workflow

-This is a general workflow for anyone who would like to contribute to Standup Raven Mattermost plugin.
+This is a general workflow for anyone who would like to contribute to the Standup Raven Mattermost plugin.

-1. Review the respository structure
+1. Review the repository structure

         .
         ├── docs - contains all documentations, including this file